 Dedicated on Memorial Day 2022 to the 2484 Veterans who lived in Heidelberg, Lowhill, Lynn and Weisenberg Townships and served in the military since the birth of our nation to the present time.
 Designed by veterans for our veterans.

 The “Eagle” at the entrance is our symbolic Sentinel perched to watch over those who served and to welcome all patriots like you visiting this memorial.
-As you walk among the eleven 3000-pound monoliths, placed as spokes radiating from the American Flag in the center, please note the years and wars engraved above the respective names, which describe the time in history when these veterans served.
+As you walk among the eleven 3000-pound monoliths, placed as spokes radiating from the American Flag in the center, please note the years and wars engraved above the respective names, which describe the time in history when these veterans served (view the engraved names »).
 Our nation’s history begins on your left and moves clockwise to the last face on your right, left blank for future veterans who have yet to answer their call to serve.
 The eleven monuments represent the WW-I Armistice signed on the 11th month, the 11th day at the 11th hour, now recognized as Veterans Day.

 Thoughtful patriotic and historic quotations add appropriate tribute to the sacrifice and service of these veterans to preserve our freedoms we enjoy today.
 There is no front or rear side to the monuments, names are listed in alphabetical order without rank or branch of service, signifying the unselfish fellowship that bonds those who served to defend our nation’s liberties.